One-to-many delegates

 }

-But we don’t need a weak array of strong members.
+One problem with the code sketch above is that we don’t need a weak array of strong members.
 Instead, we need a strong array of weak members.
 (As you know, the reason for “weak” is to avoid a retain cycle.)
 What we really need is:

 // Swift-like pseudocode